Obtaining a New Representation for the Golden Ratio by Solving a Biquadratic Equation

-We see that apparently distinct solutions are obtained by solving equation (3) by two different algorithms.
-In fact, there are no algebraic manipulations to be done on number $\sqrt{\frac{\sqrt{5}+3}{2}}$ that yield the number $\frac{\sqrt{5}+1}{2}$, but we can verify, easily, that they are identical!
-Just compute the square of the last one and check it!
+We saw that apparently distinct solutions are obtained by solving equation (\ref{eq4}) by two different algorithms.
+However, we can easily verify that they are identical.
+Just compute the square of $(\sqrt{5}+1)/2$ and check it!
+We have then obtained a new representation for the golden ratio, namely